Continually Updated Clinical Reference

 Background

-Not all viruses in these families cause VHF.
-VHFs share certain clinical manifestations, regardless of the virus that causes the disease.
-However, different viruses can cause a range of various clinical problems in addition to VHF.
-Common clinical manifestations of VHF are increased capillary permeability, leukopenia, and thrombocytopenia.
-VHF is manifested by sudden onset, fever, headache, generalized myalgia, backache, petechiae, conjunctivitis, and severe prostration.
+Viral hemorrhagic fevers share certain clinical manifestations, regardless of the virus that causes the disease.
+However, different viruses can cause a range of various clinical problems in addition to viral hemorrhagic fever.
+Common clinical manifestations of viral hemorrhagic fever are increased capillary permeability, leukopenia, and thrombocytopenia.
+Viral hemorrhagic fever is manifested by sudden onset, fever, headache, generalized myalgia, backache, petechiae, conjunctivitis, and severe prostration.
 Various hemorrhagic symptoms follow, ultimately resulting in focal inflammatory reaction and necrosis with leukocytosis.

 Although the viruses are distributed all over the world, they have a higher occurrence in tropical areas, such as South America, Africa, and the Pacific Islands.
 They have a higher likelihood of importation because of increased travel and scientific research involving the use of imported tropical animals, which often serve as intermediate hosts.
-The viruses are transmitted by 2 main categories of natural reservoirs: arthropods and rodents.
+The viruses are transmitted by two main categories of natural reservoirs: arthropods and rodents.
 Arenaviruses and Hantavirus (a Bunyavirus) are primarily rodent-borne, whereas flaviviruses, as well as nairoviruses and phleboviruses (both bunyaviruses), are arthropod-borne.

 Transmission occurs mainly by means of contact with the following: natural reservoirs (eg, mosquito bites, rodent bites); reservoir excretions, secretions, or blood; aerosolized particles contaminated by reservoir secretions, excretions, or blood; or intermediate hosts (eg, monkeys, livestock) or their excretions, secretions, or blood.
 Person-to-person transmission and nosocomial transmission also occur.
 Nosocomial outbreaks are not uncommon in developing countries, where safe infectious disease practices have not been implemented and supplies are in shortage.